Veterinary Surgery in Yucaipa, CA

-We offer a variety of surgical procedures for dogs and cats at our Yucaipa clinic, using stringent surgical protocols and procedures.
+We offer a variety of veterinary surgery procedures for dogs and cats at our Yucaipa clinic, using stringent surgical protocols and procedures.

 Post-operative monitoring and pain management are our priorities following surgery.
 Your vet will also provide thorough instructions for at-home care.